An important subject on the agenda in case of a divorce or termination of cohabitation is maintenance. This can concern child maintenance

 ((National Maintenance Collection Agency) website.
 The indexation can also be excluded if the income of the person obliged to pay maintenance does not increase annually or the increase is less than the wage index.
 Parties can discuss the exclusion.
 If this is not successful, the court can be applied to so as to exclude the indexation.

-Asselbergs & Klinkhamer Advocaten can make calculations for you, provide you with advice and bring proceedings when it concerns the determining of child and spousal maintenance, the amendment thereof and any exclusion of the indexation.
+AK Advocaten can make calculations for you, provide you with advice and bring proceedings when it concerns the determining of child and spousal maintenance, the amendment thereof and any exclusion of the indexation.
 If you have any questions, please phone us or send us an email.